cbenge509/typos_field_experiment/pelican-site/content/final_project.md

 </script>

-Despite our small dataset, we had a very positive on our regression analysis, which is a simple model of treatment against intelligence outcome, using an indicator for each question to allow each question to have a separate mean.
-The results showed high statistical sigificance between our treatment groups and control, with phonological having more than double the effect of typographical.
+Despite having only a small pilot dataset to work with, we had a very noteable result in our regression analysis.
+We employed a simple linear model of treatment against the `intelligence` outcome of interest, and controlled for each question to allow for separate means.
+The results showed high statistical sigificance between our treatment groups and control, with <font color="#3b7ea1"><b>phonological having more than double the effect of typographical</b></font>.

+> **NOTE**: We removed Q4 (i.e., '`Nature`') from the live study because the length of post was universally regarded as too long by the experiment organizers and pilot study participants.
+Accuracy of measuring an effect requires that we encourage participants to read the entire post, and Q4 was discouraging that behavior.
+Therefore, results here do not include Q4, BUT if we did include Q4, the results remains the same (highly statistically significant) with even slightly more negative coefficient estimates.

 <table style="text-align:center" width=720><tr><td colspan="2" style="border-bottom: 1px solid black"></td></tr><tr><td style="text-align:left"></td><td><em>Dependent variable:</em></td></tr>
 <tr><td></td><td colspan="1" style="border-bottom: 1px solid black"></td></tr>